 This product is shipped configured for front return and can be converted for bottom return.
-To convert the unit to bottom return, remove the bottom panel, return grille and lower front panel (short panel above front opening and below the filter slot).
+To convert the unit to bottom return, remove the bottom panel and lower front panel (short panel above front opening and below the filter slot).
 Attach the panel removed from the bottom of the unit to the front return opening.
-If desired, the front return grille can be attached to the bottom return opening.